Use of nigger in the arts: The Dam Busters

-During World War II, a dog named Nigger, a black Labrador, belonged to Royal Air Force Wing Commander Guy Gibson.
+During World War II, a dog named Nigger, a black Labrador Retriever, belonged to Royal Air Force Wing Commander Guy Gibson.
 In 1943, Gibson led the successful Operation Chastise attack on dams in Nazi Germany.
 The dog's name was used as a single codeword whose transmission conveyed that the Möhne dam had been breached.
 In Michael Anderson's 1955 film The Dam Busters, based on the raid, the dog was portrayed in several scenes; his name and the codeword were mentioned several times.
 Some scenes were sampled in Alan Parker's 1982 film Pink Floyd – The Wall.

 In 1999, British television network ITV broadcast a censored version with each of the twelve utterances of nigger deleted.
 Replying to complaints, ITV blamed regional broadcaster London Weekend Television, which, in turn, singled out a junior employee as the unauthorised censor.
 In June 2001, when ITV re-broadcast the censored version of The Dam Busters, Index on Censorship criticised it as "unnecessary and ridiculous" censorship breaking the continuity of the film and the story.
 In January 2012, the film was shown uncensored on ITV4, but with a warning at the start that the film contained racial terms from the historical period which some people could find offensive.
 Versions edited for US television have the dog's name altered to "Trigger".

 In 2008, New Zealand filmmaker Peter Jackson announced his intention to spearhead a remake.
 Screenwriter Stephen Fry said there was "no question in America that you could ever have a dog called the N-word".
 In the unrealized remake, the dog was to be renamed "Digger".